This Week in Solar Energy Updates – Ending 31st of July

 - $56.3 million dollar investment into solar projects including; installation of solar in 500 social community properties, 10 schools installed with a green Virtual Power Plant and 60 bus and rail station solar hubs.

 - 50 standalone power systems and nine Battery Energy Storage Systems (BESS) in Western Australia’s North-West communities.

 - $10 million dollars towards the Clean Energy Future Fund for renewable innovator grants.

 Victoria’s Solar Rebates for Landlords

-Victoria has announced a $1,850 rebate on solar panels installed for rental properties in a bid to increase rental adoption of energy renewables.
-In addition to the rebate, Victoria has conveniently announced that the $1850 can be borrowed as a zero-interest loan, meaning that landlords increase their property value while the tenants reap the reduced rates in electricity.
+Victoria now has a rebate on solar panels (currently sitting at $1,400) installed for rental properties in a bid to increase rental adoption of energy renewables.
+In addition to the rebate, Victoria has conveniently announced that $1,400 can be borrowed as a zero-interest loan, meaning that landlords increase their property value while the tenants reap the reduced rates in electricity.
 The loan is enough to cover a small solar system however a larger 6.6 kilowatt system is recommended for increased benefit and economic return.
 To discover the right solar solution for your property take our solar quiz.

 SA Native Vegetation Aiding The Solar Industry

 As part of SA Water’s plan to invest $300 million in solar and energy storage, the state utility is partnering with an environmental organization to revegetate the large-scale solar array arena.
 Over a tonne of native grass and salt bush seed will be distributed in the solar field as erosion, weed, heat and dust stabilizers – prolonging the lifetime of the solar infrastructure.